gchq/stroom-content/README.md

 # Stroom Content

 _Stroom Content_ is a repository of the content definition files used to import entities into _Stroom_.
-Entities are such things as XML Schemas, XSLT translations, data splitter definitions, pipelines, dashboards, visualisations, etc. This repository provides a means to share common _Stroom_ content in a form that can be imported into multiple instances of _Stroom_.
+Entities are such things as XML Schemas, XSLT translations, data splitter definitions, pipelines, dashboards, etc.
+This repository provides a means to share common _Stroom_ content in a form that can be imported into multiple instances of _Stroom_.

 The content is grouped into a number of _content packs_ which can each be built into a zip file that is ready for import directly into _Stroom_.

+If you are looking for visualisation content packs then see [stroom-visualisation-dev](https://github.com/gchq/stroom-visualisations-dev).

 #### Caution!